~ Please join us for Sunday Worship~

 During the 10 am service, we offer childcare for children under 4 years old.
 The Parish nursery, staffed with trained nursery attendants, is at the end of the office hallway.

-Note: The Church School will resume on September 10.
+Note: The Church School is on a September to early June schedule.
 Youth Group meets Sunday evenings for grades 9-12, September-June.

 Music in Ministry

 The music ministry at St. Francis is an integral part of the worship service.
 The choir sings at the 10 am service, and are always looking for new members to join.
 Choir rehearsals are 7-8:30 pm on Thursdays and 9:15 am on Sundays.

 There are exciting things happening at St. Francis.
 One of these things is a brand new style of worship service that we hope to make an ongoing tradition.

 Choir rehearsal will resume on September 7 in the Undercroft.
 If you are interested in joining, please contact Joe Perry after the service or at the email address: stfrancisinthefieldschoir @gmail.com.

 The Altar Guild is a quiet ministry at St. Francis living out its mission to serve at the Lord’s table.
 The Altar Guild is comprised of two teams each having separate responsibilities.
 There is a set-up team and a flower team.